-Men are prone to adhere most tenaciously to the "faith of their Fathers" which was taught them in their childhood, and that without personal examination as to its correctness, forgetting that many things in that faith had their upspringing during the dark ages.
+Men are prone to adhere most tenaciously to the "faith of their Fathers" which was taught them in their childhood, and that without personal examination as to its correctness, forgetting that many things in that faith had their up-springing during the dark ages.
 The adversary has ever been busy sowing tares, seeds of error, in the field of truth, and because they have grown up under the name "Christian," many are inclined to accept them without question.
-It is a fact that should be garefullly considered by Latter Day Saints that Christian doctrine, as it has come down through the centuries, has been perverted by error, the truth having been intricately blended with the false until the two can not be separated except under the light of the Holy Spirit.
+It is a fact that should be carefully considered by Latter Day Saints that Christian doctrine, as it has come down through the centuries, has been perverted by error, the truth having been intricately blended with the false until the two cannot be separated except under the light of the Holy Spirit.

-One of the first statements of revelation, under what we call the restoration of the gospel in latter days, was, regarding the formulated doctrines of the various churches, that "all their creeds were an abomination in his sight."
-(Ch.
-Hist.
-Vol. 1, Page 89) Truth they may have contained but they were saturated with error, and the Lord had ocassion to warn his people against them, and remove them once for all from the faith and doctrine of his church.
-Net how much of them have we clung to, failing to look for the greather light which he has given us!
+One of the first statements of revelation, under what we call the restoration of the gospel in latter days, was regarding the formulated doctrines of the various churches, that "...all their creeds were an abomination in his sight;" (RLDS Church History volume 1, page 9).
+Truth they may have contained but they were saturated with error, and the Lord had occasion to warn his people against them, and remove them once and for all from the faith and doctrine of his church.
+Yet how much of them have we clung to, failing to look for the greater light which he has given us.

-Pratically all the creeds contained the dectrine of the Trinity,that there were three persons "truly distinct one from another," in the Godhead, a doctrine which, to say the least, has a very uncertain foundation in the Bible.
+Practically all the creeds contained the doctrine of the Trinity, that there were three persons "truly distinct one from another," in the Godhead, a doctrine which, to say the least, has a very uncertain foundation in the Bible.
 The World Book says: